 Finance

-In finance, AI handles fraud detection, assesses risks, and executes algorithmic trading.
+In finance, AI handles fraud detection, risk assessment, and algorithmic trading.
 AI-powered chatbots enhance customer service by providing personalized recommendations and handling transactions.
-According to a report by Deloitte, AI can reduce financial fraud by up to 40% by detecting unusual transaction patterns (Nets and KPMG, 2020).
+According to a Deloitte report, AI can reduce financial fraud by up to 40% by detecting unusual transaction patterns.

 Transportation